cavanmflynn/one-click-keep/docker/README.md

    - update the `latest` property of the implementation if necessary
    - increment the root-level `version` number by `1`
 4. Update the [`src/lib/constants.ts`](https://github.com/cavanmflynn/one-click-keep/blob/master/src/utils/constants.ts) file

-Once the updated `nodes.json` file is committed to master, the new images can be used in one-click keep by following these steps:

-1. Create a Network or view an existing Network
-2. In the Network Designer sidebar, click on the **Show All Versions** toggle
-3. At the bottom of the node list, click on the **Check for new Node Versions** link
-4. A dialog will open displaying the new versions available
-5. Click the **Add New Versions** button to begin using them